 ProxyURI is used only if the

-in MATLAB Web Preferences and any proxy set in Windows® system
+MATLAB Web Preferences and any proxy set in Windows system settings.

 SavePayload— Whether Payload saved